makyo/writing/work/the-fool/the-fool.md

 "Well, I'm not about to hack and slash my way to...to get what I want."

 She leans in close to me, stage-whispering, "I'll let you in on a secret.
 None of the cards in the swords suit --- in any suits --- show blood.
-Death, yes, but no blood."
+Death, yes, but no blood.
+It's hardly hacking and slashing."

 "But they're still--"

 She holds up a paw, "They're still swords, but they're tools.
 Swords show work.
-Strife, sometimes, sure.
-Striving toward a goal, but they show work.
+Strife, sometimes, sure; striving toward a goal.
+But what they is show work.
 These swords aren't working right now, they're just standing there.
 So where is the striving?"

 "Behind them?"
 I ask.
 "They figures are all facing away from something."